tobega/tailspin-v0/README.md

 ## To run a tailspin program
 The easiest way is to just download "tailspin.jar" from this directory.
 Then you run `java -jar tailspin.jar path/to/your/program.tt`

 If you use vscode, there is a launch configuration so you can run programs from your editor.
 You just need to change the args as appropriate.
+There is also a [language extension under development](https://github.com/tobega/vsc-tailspin-language)

 To build from source, clone this repo and use Apache Ant and run "ant jar" in this directory.
 That will use the "build.xml" file to create "tailspin.jar" and classfiles in "out/production/tailspin-v0".